Mahajangasuchus: Description

-Mahajangasuchus was a medium to large sized crocodylomorph, characterized by a strongly arched jugal, depressions beneath the orbit, a broad platyrostral snout, a massive choanal septum, a broad and rounded anterior edge of the dentary, ziphodont teeth and short mandibular symphysis, reaching posteriorly only to the posterior margin of the 2nd alveolous, superficially resembling the Cenozoic caiman Mourasuchus.
+Mahajangasuchus was a medium to large sized crocodylomorph, characterized by a strongly arched jugal, depressions beneath the orbit, a broad platyrostral snout, a massive choanal septum, a broad and rounded anterior edge of the dentary, ziphodont teeth and short mandibular symphysis, reaching posteriorly only to the posterior margin of the 2nd alveolus, superficially resembling the Cenozoic caiman Mourasuchus.

 Skull

 In Mahajangasuchus the skull is noticeably platyrostral, being flat and wide.
 The premaxilla possesses 1 to 4, potentially 5, tooth positions on each side, with the 3rd premaxillary tooth being the largest.
 The maxilla of Mahajangasuchus are very low in lateral view, appearing almost flat, and are heavily sculpted.
 They are roughly as long as they are wide with 11 to 12 alveoli on each side.
 The first 4 maxillary teeth were closely spaced with the 3rd being the largest.
 The 5th to 9th were smaller than the previous 4, but roughly evenly sized amongst themselves before the 10th and 11th (and potentially 12th) would have marked a further decrease in size.
 There is a notable diastema located between the 4th and 5th maxillary alveoli, most likely to make space for a large dentary tooth.
 Medially to the antorbital fenestra the maxilla forms a prominent ridge that runs laterally to the maxillary nasal contact.
 The nasals are fused, however it is uncertain if they reached up to the external nares.
 The nasals did not contact the lacrimal, which is anteriorly bifurcated and forms most of the posterior edge of the antorbital fenestra, a condition also seen in Stolokrosuchus, in which the antorbital fenestra is almost entirely located within the lacrimal.
 Along the contact with the prefrontals the lacrimals swell to form the posterolateral portion of the prominent rostral ridge.
 The posteromedial portion is formed by the elongated prefrontals.
 The frontal is broad between the orbits and narrows significantly between the prefrontals before making contact with the nasals.
 It only extends slightly between the supratemporal fenestrae.
 The medial wall and floor of the supratemporal fenestrae is made up by the parietal.
 In specimen FMNH PR 2448 the lateral edges of the fenestrae are strongly everted, creating a narrow medial groove.
 This feature however seems to vary between specimen, as FMNH PR 2389 is flat in comparison.
 A thin lamina of the parietal overhangs the posterior and medial edge of the supratemporals.
 The dentary has 14 alveoli on each half, the biggest of which being the 4th and the 9th.
 The first dentary tooth is elevated above the others.